-Pet Allergy Testing, Treatment, and Prevention
+Pet Allergy Testing, Treatment, & Prevention

 Is your pet scratching and chewing at his skin?
 Does your dog constantly rub his face and lick his paws?
 Does your cat groom themselves until they are bald?
 If so, you are not alone.
 Skin problems are common in pets, but they have a variety of causes and their symptoms can look very different.